AmiArnab/x25519/README.md

 ------

-This a plain C++ implementation of Daniel J. Bernstein's [Curve25519][1] Scalar Multiplication.
-This C++ program uses GNU GMP library for underlying arithmetic.
-Use the following command compile.
+This is a plain C++ implementation of Daniel J. Bernstein's [Curve25519][1] Scalar Multiplication.
+It uses GNU GMP library for underlying arithmetic.
+Use the following command to compile.

 ```bash
 g++ x25519.cpp -std=c++17 -lgmpxx -lgmp -o x25519